© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Parc-y-Domen is a scheduled monument protected by Cadw under reference CM086.
 View the official record →

-Parc-y-Domen is a motte-and-bailey castle located in Carmarthenshire, Wales, representing Norman military architecture of the eleventh or twelfth century.
+Parc-y-Domen is a motte and bailey castle situated in Carmarthenshire, Wales, dating to the Norman period following the late eleventh-century conquest of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM086.

 Parc-y-Domen dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Parc-y-Domen is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM086.